JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

 \subsubsection{Design of the Simulation Model}

-We developed a discrete-event simulation framework using SimPy~\cite{simpy}, a Python library for modeling discrete-event systems.
-The core simulation models key operations of data transfer protocols.
-A process models the sender, which continuously generates and transmits packets.
-For every $k$ data fragments, the sender generates $m$ parity fragments, transmitting each packet every $1/r$ seconds, where $r$ is the transmission rate.
-Each packet experiences a transmission latency of $t$ seconds.
-If the packet is not marked as lost by the packet loss process, it is added to a FIFO queue.
-Another process models the receiver, which retrieves packets from the FIFO queue.
-The packet loss process simulates losses by generating random time intervals between losses.
-When a loss event occurs, the packet is marked as lost if the loss event queue is not empty.
-Afterward, the loss event queue is cleared.
-A separate process handles control message exchanges between the sender and receiver.
+We developed a discrete-event simulation framework using SimPy~\cite{simpy}, a Python library for modeling discrete-event systems, to capture key operations of data transfer protocols.
+The sender continuously generates and transmits packets, producing $m$ parity fragments for every $k$ data fragments and sending each packet every $1/r$ seconds, where $r$ is the transmission rate.
+Each packet experiences a latency of $t$ seconds, and if not lost, it is added to a FIFO queue.
+The receiver process retrieves packets from this queue.
+Packet loss is simulated by generating random intervals between loss events; packets are marked lost if the loss queue is nonempty, after which the queue is cleared.
+A separate process handles control message exchanges between sender and receiver.

 Our framework also extends the core simulation to model specific protocols.
 For TCP, parity fragment generation is disabled, and acknowledgment and retransmission mechanisms are simulated.
 For UDP-based protocols with erasure coding, the receiver analyzes metadata to identify FTGs with data losses and checks if recovery is possible.
 If the required data levels are insufficient and an error bound must be guaranteed, the receiver requests retransmissions until all necessary fragments are received.
 For the adaptive data transfer protocols, the receiver periodically measures the packet loss rate and updates the sender, which then recalculates the optimal $m$ values and adjusts parity generation to ensure efficient, reliable data transfer.